About the Book

 to scorch the earch.
 The key is understanding that narcissists fear, above all,

 critical judgment by others.
-Your decision to divorce sets these fears in
+Your decision to divorce sets these fears in motion.

-other a continuing stream of criticism, judgment, and shame heaped on your
+stream of criticism, judgment, and shame heaped on your soon-to-be ex.
+In essence,

-soon-to-be ex.
-In essence, you trade the safety of silence for the things you
+you trade the safety of silence for the things you need in the settlement.

 Surviving the Storm also offers practical boundaries on what you can and